riboflavin/test-framer-sync/alternatives/fathom.md

 ---
 type: alternatives
-title:  Alternatives to Otter.ai
+title:  Alternatives to Fathom
-description: Discover top alternatives to Otter.ai and compare features with Circleback.
-Make an informed choice for your transcription needs.
+description: Discover top alternatives to Fathom and compare Fathom with Circleback in this insightful article.
+Make an informed decision for your analytics needs.
 ---

 # Alternatives to Fathom